-NetWitness Suite uses feeds to create metadata based on externally defined metadata values.
+NetWitness Platform uses feeds to create metadata based on externally defined metadata values.
 A feed is a list of data that is compared to sessions as they are captured or processed.
 For each match, additional metadata is created.

 You can create custom feeds to provide extra metadata extraction, for example, to accommodate custom network applications.

 For Legacy 10.6 users, this was Live > Feeds.